-The Individual Tax Return Instructions 2018 contains copies of return forms, as well as instructions and a general outline of the relevant tax provisions that assist you in preparing your forms.
+The Individual Tax Return Instructions 2019 has copies of forms, instructions and an outline of the relevant tax provisions to assist you to prepare your forms.

-If you are the legal personal representative of a deceased person (e.g. the executor of the person’s estate), you need to complete a “date of death” return for the period up to the date of their death.
+If you are the legal personal representative of a deceased person (e.g. the executor of a person’s estate), you must complete a “date of death” return for the period up to the date of their death.
 The form used for this is the “tax return for individuals” form.
 You then need to apply for a TFN for the estate and complete a “trust tax return” on behalf of the estate for each income year until its administration is completed.
-More information about the responsibilities and liabilities of executors is in the Individual Tax Return Instructions 2018.
+More information about the responsibilities and liabilities of executors is in the Individual Tax Return Instructions 2019.

 Businesses also need to file annual tax returns.
 If you are carrying on a business, you also need to complete a Business Activity Statement (BAS).
 The BAS is used for the majority of your tax obligations including your business income and your PAYG and Goods and Services Tax (GST) reporting requirements (see “Goods and Services Tax”).
 While some businesses are required to lodge their BAS quarterly or monthly, others only need to lodge a BAS annually.

 If you earn investment income or carry on a business but are not required to be registered for GST, you need to complete an Instalment Activity Statement (IAS).
 Like the BAS, the IAS is used for reporting your tax obligations, such as company income tax, PAYG and Fringe Benefits Tax (FBT).